Hi, I’m Janine

 What coaching With Me Looks Like

-- capacity, not just capability
+- Your capacity, not just your capability

-- nervous system needs, not more productivity hacks
+- Nervous system needs, not productivity hacks

-- clarity over complexity
+- Simplicity over complexity

-- permission to do things differently.
+- Permission to do things differently

 My Experience & training